Evolving-AI-Lab/fooling/README.md

 * An MNIST experiment (Fig. 4, 5 in the paper) can be run directly on a local machine (4-core) within a reasonable amount of time (around ~5 minutes or less for 200 generations).
 * An ImageNet experiment needs to be run on a cluster environment.
 It took us ~4 days x 128 cores to run 5000 generations and produce 1000 images (Fig. 8 in the paper).
 * [How to configure an experiment to test the evolutionary framework quickly](https://github.com/Evolving-AI-Lab/fooling/wiki/How-to-test-the-evolutionary-framework-quickly)
+* To reproduce the gradient ascent fooling images (Figures 13, S3, S4, S5, S6, and S7 from the paper), see the [documentation in the caffe/ascent directory](https://github.com/Evolving-AI-Lab/fooling/tree/ascent/caffe/ascent).
+You'll need to use the `ascent` branch instead of master, because the two required versions of Caffe are different.

 ## License